bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 Bytebase uses account emails to find users at Feishu.

 Specifically, the issue assignee must have an **identical** email at Feishu to receive Approval requests.
-Bytebase bot will represent the issue creator if she can't be found at Feishu.
+In Feishu Approvals, Bytebase bot will represent the issue creator if she can't be found at Feishu.

 </hint-block>